 Rent data may be difficult data to obtain for smaller communities.
 The CMHC produces the Rental Market Statistics report in the fall and spring of each year, and this report provides average rents for bachelor, one, two and three-plus bedroom apartments by selected municipalities (urban centers with a population over 10,000).
-The latest report can be found at https://www03.cmhc-schl.gc.ca/?lang=en&cat=59&itm=19.
+The latest report can be found at https://www03.cmhc-schl.gc.ca/catalog/productDetail. cfm?cat=124&itm=1&lang=en&fr=1396459485230.